oliviergob/aws-lambda-ftp-collector/README.md

 * Download files matching a file mask from a (S)FTP server into a S3 Bucket
 * Handle large number of files (tens of thousands)
-* Be reliable (retry when FTP is not available)
+* Be reliable (retry when server is not available)

 Why has the project been stopped
 ================================

-In retrospect, the use case I picked, SFTP file download, is not really suited for Lambda.
+In retrospect, the use case I picked, (S)FTP file download, is not really suited for Lambda.
 Lambda offer very little control on its concurrency and this quickly became a problem.
-When dealing with large number of files, too many connections would be open, flooding the SFTP server.
+When dealing with large number of files, too many connections would be open, flooding the (S)FTP server.

+Only the FTP transfer has been coded, no SFTP.

 Architecture
 ===========
 The ftpLister function takes a path, a file mask a bucket name and a sourceId to reference FTP address and credentials as paramteres.
-It will list all the files matching the file mask and write an entry in a DynamoDb table for each of them.
+It will list all the files matching the mask and write an entry in a DynamoDb table for each of them.

-The ftpTransferer function takes a path, a file name, a bucket name and a sourceId to reference FTP address and credentials as paramteres.
+The ftpTransferer get triggered by the DynamoDb events.
+The function takes a path, a file name, a bucket name and a sourceId to reference FTP address and credentials as paramteres.
 It will download the file and upload it or stream it to the s3 bucket.
 Files are downloaded to /tmp and uploaded to S3 if less than 50Mb, they are streamed directly to the bucket if larger.